niicooalv/liceo-DrivingFrenzy/README.md

     - Choose 3 real one-gear Scooters and 3 real 2-gear Karts to get actual statistics on speed - don't spend more than 10 minutes searching, otherwise, just make up the numbers.
 - Create a new type of ``Section`` called ``StandardOutsideSection``.
 This one has its theoretical max speed, but also the actual one.
 The actual one is just a percentage of the theoretical one.
     - For instance, think of a rainy day.
 Actual max speed could be ``0.7 * maxSpeed``.
 Or, think of a very sunny day; the actual max speed could be ``1.1 * maxSpeed``.
+    - This is not randomized.
+When creating the Object, the percentage must be provided and also a proper description.
 > The code will be reviewed.
 Questions about the code will be asked randomly to the students.
 - **From this point on, you can modify the start method as needed.**
 - Modify the ``start`` method: if a vehicle goes over the actual max speed of a section, it goes out of the track and gets disqualified.
 - When listing the positions, you must also show the disqualified vehicles and in which section they were disqualified.